 Her research and scholarship focus on two themes: how religious commitments theological convictions may contribute to human flourishing and interfaith understanding particularly between Judaism and Christianity.
-In the Christian theological context of Princeton Seminary she has been teaching on Jews and Judaism in Christian theological perspective for more than a dozen years and regularly prepares and takes Christian seminarians to Jerusalem to experience Judaism, Christianity and Islam as they interact in the holy land.
-Her current research project is to reconstrue the theological relationship between Judaism and Christianity.
+In the Christian theological context of Princeton Seminary she has been teaching on Jews and Judaism in Christian theological perspective for more than a dozen years and regularly prepares and takes Christian seminarians to Jerusalem to experience Judaism, Christianity and Islam as they interact in Israel/Palestine.

 Charry is past coeditor and editor of Theology Today (1997–2004) and has served on the editorial boards of the Scottish Journal of Theology, Pro Ecclesia and The Christian Century.
-Her current research undertakes a thorough reordering of the relationship between Judaism and Christianity on theological terms that seeks to end the enmity that has characterized their relationship since Christianity’s inception.
-A working title is Ending the Longest War.
+Her current research undertakes a thorough reordering of the theological relationship between Judaism and Christianity on theological terms that seeks to end the enmity that has characterized their relationship since Christianity’s inception.
+A possible working title is Ending Enmity: Construing Friendship between Judaism and Christianity.